 This would happen regularly throughout the day but was especially bad from early afternoon until mid-evening.
-Normally by around 9pm I could start to use 4G to watch BBC iPlayer fairly reliably as long as I set the quality to “low”.
+Normally after around 9pm I could start to use 4G to watch BBC iPlayer fairly reliably as long as I set the quality to “low”.
 Still from time to time the video would buffer and I’d see the all too familiar “Request timed out” again.

 I’d intended to capture a wide range of screenshots from different speed test sites and servers.
 However the results were all so pitiful there is little to be gained by going into much detail, but I have included a few examples below.

-I primarily tested the Smarty SIM in my everyday router, the Huawei B593, which has maximum transfer speeds of 150Mbps / 50 Mbps (download / upload).
-The tests were run using the built-in rather than external antenna as signal strength was not a problem at my location, and could not have been the cause of such terribly slow speeds.
+I primarily tested the Smarty SIM in my everyday router, the Huawei B593, which has maximum 4G transfer speeds of 150Mbps / 50 Mbps (download / upload).
+The tests were run using the built-in antenna rather than an external antenna as signal strength was not a problem at my location, and could not have been the cause of such terribly slow speeds.

-To rule out any problems with my router I also tested in my 2016 model iPhone SE and Huawei’s latest and greatest 5G router, the Huawei CPE Pro 2.
+To rule out any problems with my router I also tested in my 2016 model iPhone SE and finally in Huawei’s latest and greatest 5G router, the Huawei CPE Pro 2.

 The 5G ready CPE Pro 2 can in theory provide up to around 1,600 Mbps download and 150 Mbps upload in 4G mode and was certainly faster than the far older B593 across the board.
 But speeds on both routers fluctuated so wildly on SMARTY that I can’t really make any fair comparisons.
-As can be seen below, even the CPE Pro 2 (the best 4G / 5G router available) could still only attain single-digit download and upload speeds.
+As can be seen below, even the CPE Pro 2 (the best 4G / 5G router available) could usually only attain single-digit download and upload speeds.